 The Canadian Coast Guard Auxiliary Maritimes (CCGA-M) is a nonprofit organization and a registered charity made up of 750 volunteer members and 450 privately owned vessels throughout New Brunswick, Nova Scotia, Prince Edward Island and Isles De la Madeleine.
 The CCGA-M has been in existence since 1978 and provides assistance to the Canadian Coast Guard and the Department of National Defense with search and rescue and safe boating programs.

 The Marine Security Operations Centre (MSOC) is also based in Halifax.
-The MSOC is a joint facility that brings together all of the government entities responsible for the marine areas of Canada including the Coast Guard, Border Security Agency, Royal Canadian Mounted Police and the Ministry of National Defence.
+The MSOC is a joint facility that brings together all of the government entities responsible for the marine areas of Canada including the Coast Guard, Canada Border Services Agency, Royal Canadian Mounted Police and the Ministry of National Defence.
 It provides a single secure location where the representatives from those bureaucracies can collect, share and assess information regarding potential threats to Canadian security and enhance their common awareness of any situation.
 The MSOC collects and distributes data on shipping as it approaches Canadian waters with several days advance notice.
 This gives authorities time to assess and focus on vessels that have a higher probability of carrying contraband or otherwise be engaged in activity that could harm Canada or the US.
 The MSOC has close bilateral arrangements with its sister organization in the US and the two are working to improve their interoperability through officer exchanges and other programmes.

 Contact Information:Canadian Coast Guard